Oaksas/Oaksas/README.md

 - 🌱 I’m currently learning software engineering at Addis Ababa univerisity
 - 👀 I’m interested in Full Stack application development
 - 💞️ I have done different projects...
 I have pinned some of them below
-- 👨🏾‍💻 I have senior level experience on Django, Node.js, React.js, Vue.js and other frameworks
+- 👨🏾‍💻 I have senior level experience on Django, Angular.JS, React.JS, Vue.js and other frameworks
-- 👨🏾‍💻 I am currently working on Machine Learnig modeling and Blockchain Technology
+- 👨🏾‍💻 I am currently working on React.js and Laravel Projects.
 - 👁️ Check out my portfolio https://oaksas.github.io/Portfolio/
 - 📫 How to reach me :